AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/INSTALLATION.md

 ## Installation Steps
 Once you have installed Python and the necessary libraries, you can follow these steps to install SpeakUp-BCI:

-* Clone the SpeakUp-BCI repository to your local machine:
+* Clone the SpeakUp-BCI repository to your local machine: `https://github.com/AnthonyByansi/SpeakUp-BCI.git`
+* Navigate to the SpeakUp-BCI directory: `cd SpeakUp-BCI`